thiagobardini/bytebank-JS-project/readme.md

 # Final Project
 ### Project Name: Byte Bank

-What we learned in this project:
+What I learned in this project:
   - Creating classes
   - What are attributes
   - Instance / Object